a-ntw/ntucLH/m9JavaSe2/README.md

 ```
 /home/oracle$ java --describe-module java.base
 ```
-Using `jlink` to Create a Runtime Image
+Using `jlink` to Create a Runtime Image . it don't work, jlink path is not link!

 * `jlink [option]` --module-path `modulepath` --add-modules `mods` --output `path`
 ``` console